SharePoint/sp-dev-docs/docs/spfx/web-parts/add-jqueryui-accordion-to-web-part.md

 import * as myjQuery from 'jquery';
 ```

-Notice how we are importing the jQuery module into a custom variable name `myjQuery`.
-You can call it whatever you want to assign the jQuery module into.
-Preferably something that is related to your web part is always recommended.
+Notice how you are importing the jQuery module into a custom variable named `myjQuery`.
+You can call it whatever you want; we recommend that you use a name that is related to your web part.

-As jQuery UI is a plugin, we will load it via a require statement instead of import:
+Because jQueryUI is a plugin, you load it via a require statement instead of import.
 Just below the jQuery import, add the following require:

 ```ts
 require('jqueryui');
 ```

-Next, we'll be loading some external css files.
-To do that we need to use the module loader.
-Add the following import
+Next, you'll load some external css files.
+To do that, use the module loader.
+Add the following import:

 ```ts
 import importableModuleLoader from '@microsoft/sp-module-loader';
 ```

-To load the jQuery UI styles, in the `JQueryWebPart` web part class, add the following line inside the constructor:
+To load the jQueryUI styles, in the `JQueryWebPart` web part class, add the following line inside the constructor:

 ```ts
 importableModuleLoader.loadCss('//code.jquery.com/ui/1.11.4/themes/smoothness/jquery-ui.css');